FG shuts Apapa Road for one year – Fashola - Nigeria Today

 FG shuts Apapa Road for one year – Fashola

-– Dangote, Flour Mills undertake to reconstruct highway with N4.34b Minister of Power, Works and Housing Babatunde Fashola, has said a section of the Apapa Wharf area would be shut down for one year in order to make its reconstruction possible.
-He stated this at the official signing of Memorandum of Understanding and handing over […]
+Minister of Power, Works, and Housing, Babatunde Fashola, has said a section of the Apapa Wharf area would be shut down for one year in order to make its reconstruction possible.
+He stated this at the official signing of Memorandum of Understanding and handing over of the project to the sponsors.
+According to Fashola, the […]

 This post was syndicated from Nigerian Pilot: Nigerian Newspaper.
 Click here to read the full text on the original website.